swipswaps/objectiv-analytics/bach/docs/source/example_notebooks.rst

+.. _example_notebooks:

 =================
 Example notebooks
 =================

 Here are several examples of how you can analyze and model data using the open model hub.
-All examples are also available as Jupyter notebooks from our github repository.
-To get started you will first have to instantiate the open model hub and create a Bach DataFrame with Objectiv data.
+All examples are also available as Jupyter notebooks from our `github repository
+<https://github.com/objectiv/objectiv-analytics/tree/main/notebooks>`_.
+To get started you will first have to
+instantiate the open model hub and create a Bach DataFrame with Objectiv data.
 The open model hub uses this DataFrame for its models.
-For a general introduction to Bach DataFrames, see the Bach docs.
+For a general introduction to Bach DataFrames, see the :ref:`Bach <bach>` docs.

+.. _get_started_with_objectiv:

 Getting started with Objectiv
 -----------------------------